You just got done with a long, magical day at Disney only to discover a rash on your legs! Is it the Disney Rash?

 Why is it called Disney rash?

 The medical name for Disney rash is exercise-induced vasculitis (EIV).
 Golfer’s rash, hiker’s rash, and golfer’s vasculitis are also names associated with this because the Disney Parks are not the only place you can get it.

-It’s simply called a Disney rash because it so often occurs to people at Disney due to the high heat and excessive amount of walking that happens at the Disney parks!
+It’s simply called a Disney rash because it so often occurs to people at Walt Disney World due to the high heat and excessive amount of walking that happens at the Disney parks!
 It is similar to a heat rash, although usually not quite as severe.

 What the Disney Rash is NOT.